Rationale:

 All staff must be constantly vigilant regarding the care and welfare of students, especially those in their own pastoral area.

-Our Pastoral Lead is Katharine Warner (also our Designated Safeguarding Lead), along with Joanne Green (Welfare and Safeguarding Officer) and our Pupil Premium lead is Bruce Brown.
+Our pastoral lead is Rebecca Lawson (also our Designated Safeguarding Lead), along with Sarah Barlow (Welfare and Safeguarding Officer) and our Pupil Premium lead is Bruce Brown.

 Purpose: